Old Fashioned Potato Candy

 I think I was about 12 years old when our school was having one of its quarterly bake sales.
 I vividly remember running up to the bake sale table with my .25 cents and eagerly scanning over the baked goods.
 My eyes suddenly fell upon two little white-colored pieces of candy in a sandwich bag, that appeared to be formed in a jelly roll manner, with a peanut butter center.
 This was a candy I had never seen or tried before, so I grabbed one of the little bags and handed over my .25 cents.
 I ran outside to the playground and opened the bag.
 I think I had devoured both pieces within one minute.

 This candy is so rich that most of my friends and family like eating it cold.
-I have seen recipes that are referred to as Potato Candy, but they do not contain a potato.
+I have seen recipes that are referred to as Potato Candy, but they do not contain mashed potatoes.
 This candy looks like Potato Candy but is actually a “Peanut Butter Roll”, not to be confused with “Potato Candy”.
 The potato in this candy adds a wonderful flavor to this candy that really can’t be described, and no it doesn’t taste like a potato!
 You just have to try it and you’ll see.
 It is rich and delicious!!
 I have to make this candy every year at Christmas by huge demand.